-Only ExpressVPN and NordVPN can unblock a wider range of streaming platforms.
-The most impressive is NordVPN as it unblocks 400+ streaming sites, including those that CyberGhost can’t access (like DAZN).
-However, CyberGhost does make it much easier to find the best server for streaming on the app.
+Only ExpressVPN can unblock a wider range of streaming platforms (like DAZN).
+However, CyberGhost makes it much easier to find the best server for streaming within the app.

 All you have to do is select a streaming service from the “For streaming” list and double-click to connect.
 Unlike many other VPNs, you don’t have to use trial and error in order to find a working server.
 This simplicity makes CyberGhost easy to navigate, even if you’re an absolute beginner when it comes to VPNs.

-I easily connected to Netflix US, UK, Germany, France, and Japan on CyberGhost’s optimized servers.
-My streaming quality was Ultra HD every time.
+CyberGhost’s optimized servers work with Netflix US, UK, Germany, France, and Japan.
+The streaming quality was Ultra HD every time.
 The app even offers servers optimized for streaming Netflix on Android TV and Amazon Fire Stick!

 I tested CyberGhost’s optimized server for Amazon Prime Video in the US, and I easily connected within seconds.
 I watched the TV show This is Us in Ultra HD quality with less than 5 seconds of load time.

 I didn’t have any issues connecting to Hulu on its optimized server in the US.
-My speed was fast enough to stream the movie Mission: Impossible – Fallout in Ultra HD quality.
-I didn’t even notice any buffering or lag while watching the movie.
+My speed was fast enough to stream the movie Palm Springs in Ultra HD quality.
+I didn’t notice any buffering or lag while watching the movie.

-I connected to CyberGhost’s optimized Disney+ server in the US, and started streaming the movie Frozen 2 in Ultra HD quality.
-I didn’t experience any lag or buffering throughout the entire movie.
+I connected to CyberGhost’s optimized Disney+ server in the US and started streaming the show The Mandalorian in Ultra HD quality.
+I didn’t experience any lag or buffering throughout the entire episode.

-However, CyberGhost can only unblock Disney+ in the US.
-Personally, I think this is fine as the US library has the most shows and movies.
-If you want to stream local Disney+ content from other countries, I suggest either NordVPN or ExpressVPN as both services can unblock Disney+ worldwide.
+However, you can only use CyberGhost to watch the US and Italy libraries (plus via Hotstar India).
+Personally, I think this is fine as the US library has the most shows and movies, and the Italian server will offer better speeds to those further east.
+If you want to stream local Disney+ content from more countries, I suggest ExpressVPN since its global servers all work with Disney+.